-For a better user experience, it is recommended that you download the free Microsoft Teams app rather than use the web-based Microsoft Teams interface.
-For instructions on how to download the free Microsoft Teams mobile app, follow
+For a better user experience, it is recommended that participants and observers download the free Microsoft Teams application rather than use the web-based Microsoft Teams interface.
+For instructions on how to download the free Microsoft Teams mobile app follow

 Microsoft Teams is available in the language of your choice.
 To change the application’s language, click on your initials on the top right of the screen, select “Settings”, go to “General Settings”, scroll down, and select the language you want.

 IRB will provide participants and observers (if any) with Microsoft Teams connection details.